MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/essential-services.md

 - **oneauth_internalerror** - Error code representing the internal error state for OneAuth.

 - **oneauth_ServerErrorCode** - The server error returned to OneAuth at the conclusion of this API call, if one was encountered.

+- **oneauth_SubStatus** - Integer code returned when there is a user impacting issue; indicates reason for the failure (e.g., UserPasswordExpired = 6005, EnterProductKey = 6301, etc.)

 - **oneauth_SystemErrorCode** - The system error returned to OneAuth at the conclusion of this API call, if one was encountered.